vlad17/Large-Circle/README.md

 ## TODO list

-1. Add a scoring system for circle solutions
-2. Add best-so-far accessor for genetic learners
+1. Add best-so-far accessor for genetic learners
-3. Wire genetic algorithm into main.
+2. Wire genetic algorithm into main.
-4. Clean up the interface (and other TODOs)
+3. Clean up the interface (and other TODOs)
-5. Add unit testing
+4. Add unit testing
-6. The Circles.Fitness module can be made much faster.
+5. The Circles.Fitness module can be made much faster.
 For one, it can store the static circle locations more effectively.
-7. Profile to see if serialization needs to copy less.
+6. Profile to see if serialization needs to copy less.

 Fun stuff for later: